Averroes Ai Automated Visual inspection software

 Do all data curation tools support video datasets?

 No. Video support is less common, and the quality of video workflows varies widely.
-SuperAnnotate offer strong video-first capabilities, while others focus primarily on still images.
+VisionRepo and SuperAnnotate offer strong video-first capabilities, while others focus primarily on still images.

 How do these platforms handle security and compliance?